Shrek the Halls

 Shrek the Halls is an American animated Christmas comedy television special that premiered on the American television network ABC on November 28, 2007.
-The thirty minute Christmas special was co-written and directed by Gary Trousdale and produced by DreamWorks Animation.
+The thirty minute Christmas special was co-written and directed by Gary Trousdale and produced by DreamWorks Animation and Pacific Data Images.
 Mike Myers, Eddie Murphy, Cameron Diaz, and Antonio Banderas reprise their roles from the feature films.
-This Christmas special takes place between Shrek the Third and Shrek Forever After.
+This Christmas special takes place after the events of Shrek the Third.
 It grossed $16 million in home sales.

-The title is derived from the title of the Christmas carol Deck the Halls.
+The title is derived from the title of the Christmas carol, Deck the Halls.